Lesson 1- Excel 2013 Charts and Graphs

 Lesson 11- Math/Trig Functions

-Lesson 12- VLOOKUP and INDEX Functions
+Lesson 12- VLOOKUP, INDEX, and MATCH Functions

 Since functions are such an important and integral part of using Excel, we'll spend our final lesson going over a few more of them.
 Today, you're going to learn how to use the extremely popular VLOOKUP function.
-If you're already accustomed to using VLOOKUP, don't feel short changed, because we're going to add to the complexity.
+If you're already accustomed to using VLOOKUP, don't feel short-changed, because we're going to add to the complexity.
 We're going to use the INDEX and MATCH functions to do something just short of amazing.
 This is another lesson you won't want to miss!